dah007/vscode-mcp-debug/README.md

 ## 🎯 Use Cases

 - **Debug Session Analysis**: Monitor variable changes and execution flow
-- **Remote Debugging**: Centralize debug data from multiple VS Code instances
+- **Remote Debugging**: Possible centralization of debug data from multiple VS Code instances to a single database
-- **Education**: Teaching debugging concepts with visual data flow
+- **Education**: Teaching debugging concepts with visual data flow.
+Use this tool as an example of how to build out new debugging tools, for Python and other languages
-- **Development Tools**: Build custom tools on top of debug data
-- **Automation**: Integrate debug information into CI/CD pipelines
+- **Automation**: Integrate debug information into CI/CD pipelines / AI Agent workflows

 ## 🚀 Quick Start